President Trump’s Campaign Runs Ads In Washington, D.C. Market To Soothe His Anxieties, Staffers Claim

-President Donald Trump’s campaign has purchased ads that ran on cable networks, such as Fox News and CNN, in the Washington, D.C. market specifically to soothe his anxieties, according to anonymous staffers.
+President Donald Trump’s campaign purchased ads that ran on cable networks such as Fox News and CNN in the Washington, D.C. market specifically to soothe his anxieties, according to anonymous staffers.

-As The Daily Beast reported, the Trump 2020 campaign recently spent $400,000 on ads to run on the aforementioned news networks.
-They’ll air on affiliate stations in Washington as well as the city’s suburbs in Maryland and Viriginia.
+As The Daily Beast reported, the Trump 2020 campaign recently spent $400,000 on ads on the aforementioned news networks.
+They’ll air on affiliate stations in Washington as well as the city’s suburbs in Maryland and Virginia.

-Daily Beast writers Lachlan Markay and Asawin Suebsaeng describe the use of the campaign money in that market as “quixotic,” noting that they’re unable to sway voters in solidly-blue Maryland, Virginia, and Washington, D.C.
+Daily Beast writers Lachlan Markay and Asawin Suebsaeng describe the use of the campaign money in that market as “quixotic,” noting that they’re unlikely to sway voters in solidly blue Maryland, Virginia, and Washington, D.C.

 However, purchasing the ads on Fox News effectively guarantees that Trump will see them, as he’s known to be a fan of the right-leaning network.
 That they’ll appear on CNN and other cable networks in the region also means that they’re likely to be seen by members of both houses of Congress.